mimosa-project/emvscode/README.md

 There are 9 commands of mizar in this extension.
 To use these commands, you have to push (Ctrl+Shift+P) and choose a command.
 The result of command will be displayed on output channel.
-Except for mizar-verify2, all commands show clickable errors on output channel and Problems tabs.
+Except for mizar-it, all commands show clickable errors on output channel and Problems tabs.
-### 1.mizar-verify
+### 1.mizar-compile
-mizar-verify runs makeenv and verifier.
+mizar-compile runs makeenv and verifier.
-### 2.mizar-verify2
+### 2.mizar-it
-mizar-verify2 runs makeenv and verifier.
+mizar-it runs makeenv and verifier.
 This command adds error flags in the editing file.
 This is same as traditional Mizar way.
 ### 3.mizar-irrths